 Throughout the academic year, the Committee for Catholic Social Thought hosts both a speaker series and a luncheon series in conjunction with academic departments and the Jesuit Residence.
 Below is the schedule for the current and upcoming semesters.
 An archive of the speaker series and the luncheon discussion series is also available.

-Lunch is served and all are welcome to join in the broad, open, and convivial discussions that are the hallmark of the luncheons sponsored by Loyola’s Committee on Catholic Social Thought. http://www.loyola.edu/department/ccst/events
+Please feel free to bring lunch and enjoy the conversation.
+All are welcome to join in the broad, open, and convivial discussions that are the hallmark of the luncheons sponsored by Loyola’s Committee on Catholic Social Thought.